Volunteer in Uganda community

 Accommodation is comfortable basic typical African accommodation for the region in shared African style huts called 'Bandas'.
 Local project staff are available all year round to provide support and advice.
 The project manager often remarks she is probably the biggest employer in the region from water collectors to handymen.
 Read some of our volunteer stories.

-If your budget allows, spend your free time visiting the untouched tropical rainforest or a trip at the end of your stay Gorilla tracking in the Bwindi national park (trek permits are required and are limited, please contact us for updates)
+If your budget allows, spend your free time visiting the untouched tropical rainforest, or Gorilla tracking in the Bwindi national park (trek permits are required as early as possible from your coordinator-contact us after booking for more info)

 Uganda placement map